 What Is an Engineer?
+(Types, Salaries and Responsibilities)

 Engineers are responsible for the innovation and development of new products, services, technologies and processes.
-They can work in many different fields, making this a diverse career for prospective engineers to explore.
+They can work in many different fields, making this a diverse career for aspiring engineers to explore.
 Understanding the scope of engineering can help you decide if engineering is a good fit for your interests and skills.

 What is an engineer?